dfinity/internet-identity/docs/vc-spec.md

 Upon successful checks, issuer returns the signed credential in JWS-format.

 ##  Identity Provider API

-This section describes the _Window Post Message_-interface implemented by the identity provider (Internet Idenity).
+This section describes the [_`window.postMessage()`_](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage)-interface implemented by the identity provider (Internet Identity).
 This interface is used by a Relying Party during attribute sharing flow (cf. [flow description](https://github.com/dfinity/wg-identity-authentication/blob/main/topics/attribute-sharing.md))

 ### 1: Load II in a new window

-The II window needs to be opened with the subpath `/vc-flow`.
+The II window needs to be opened with the URL path `/vc-flow`.

 After opening the II window, II will load and notify `window.opener` with the following JSON-RPC notification: